Pin It!

 Can I Make the Cookie Dough In Advance?

 Yes!
-You can prepare the Snickerdoodle cookie dough, scoop it, roll it in sugar, and refrigerate it overnight.
+Prepare the snickerdoodle cookie dough, scoop it, roll it in sugar, and refrigerate it overnight.
 Cookie dough that’s been in the fridge for longer than 2 hours should sit at room temperature for 15-20 minutes before baking, to take the chill off.

-Alternatively, you can freeze your prepared cookie dough for up to 2 months.
-After chilling the portioned and sugar-coated cookie dough balls in the fridge for 30 minutes, transfer the dough to an airtight container to freeze.
+You can also freeze your prepared cookie dough for up to 2 months.
 Defrost frozen cookie dough in the fridge overnight (or for a couple of hours at room temperature) before baking.
-See the next section for details on how to store your baked Snickerdoodle cookies.
+See the next section for details on how to store your baked snickerdoodle cookies.

 • To Store.
 Store snickerdoodle cookies airtight at room temperature for up to 3-4 days.